AI-Driven Robotics for Optics: Methods

 To support micro-scale adjustments, we developed an auxiliary vision routine dedicated to centering the fine-alignment tool.
 An ArUco marker affixed to the housing of the tool is tracked to guide lateral adjustments, aligning the tool precisely with rotational knobs or alignment targets.
 This system has been validated across a range of component geometries and operates reliably under varied lighting conditions.

 A potential limitation of the current implementation is the need for uniquely assigned ArUco tags across all components.
 In practice, this is mitigated by the large dictionary size and spatial separation of simultaneously visible tags.
 In multi-robot configurations, each robot can utilize a dedicated camera and ArUco ID space, supporting scalability for distributed collaboration in large or reconfigurable optical assemblies.
+The code for computer vision is available in~\cite{AUTO-Arm, AprilTag-Detection}